Understanding the Functions of a Metal Lathe: A Comprehensive Guide

 Drilling is the process of creating a hole in a workpiece using a rotating cutting tool.
 Metal lathes can also be used for drilling operations, although they are not as commonly used for this purpose compared to dedicated drilling machines.

-See also Best midi lathe for beginners
+See also Best micro wood lathe

 When performing drilling operations on a metal lathe, a drill bit is used.
 The drill bit is held in the tailstock and rotated by the lathe’s spindle.
 The tailstock can be adjusted to control the depth and position of the hole.